gaehlerm/SoftwareEngineering/README.md

 ### The Importance of TDD

 As we learned in the chapter on interfaces, they should always be defined from the user's perspective.
 With TDD, you are adopting the user's perspective of your code.
 When writing a test, you are a user of the corresponding piece of code.
 Therefore, writing your tests before the code forces the programmer to adapt the code to the test.
 This is a good thing.
 It forces the programmer to write code that adapts to the user, making the interface of the code more user-friendly.
+Even if you don't apply TDD all the time, you still get used to write code that is easy to test and therefore also easy to use.

 ### Example of TDD